exoplatform/web-conferencing/documentation/ACHITECTURE.md

   * `getBaseUrl()` - base portal URL useful for buidling REST service URLs
   * `initRequest(request)` - initialize jQuery Ajax request object within unificated done/fail arguments order: data, jqXHR status, jQuery text status or error, jqXHR object)
   * `addProvider(provider)` - register a new provider object (requirements see in 'Implementing Javascript SPI' section), this call provider will be initialized, if the core itself initialized (otherwise initialization will be postponed to init() call of the core module)
-  * `findProvider(type)` - lookups for a provider registration in the core by its type name, will return a provider object if it was registered (no matter was it configured, initialized or not)
+  * `findProvider(type)` - lookups for a provider registration in the core by its type name, will return a provider object if it was registered (no matter was it configured, initialized or not).
+Lookup will be done among all registered providers by their supported types.
 * Asynchronous methods that return a [promise](http://api.jquery.com/deferred.promise/) when resolved (with result object) or failed (with error object):
   * `getProvider(type)` - returns a promise that will be resolved with a provider found by given type name, the promise will be only resolved if provider successfully initialized, otherwise it will be in failed state with an message describing a problem.
 Second parameter of the resolved promise is a boolean flag: will be `true` if the provider has `init()` method and it was called successfully or it is without such method; flag will be `false` if provider's `init()` failed or provider not activated by administrator.
   * `getCall(id)` - read call object from server storage by its ID